 Currently, Portuguese is the seventh most spoken language in the world, with a total of 236.5 million speakers.
-Portuguese is spoken in Portugal, Brazil, Spain, France, and Luxembourg, several islands in the Caribbean, Africa, East Timor and Macau.
+People in Portugal, Brazil, Spain, France, and Luxembourg, several islands in the Caribbean, Africa, East Timor and Macau speak Portuguese.
 The economic support of the different regions speaking Portuguese will catapult the language into becoming one of the future’s profitable languages.

 Right now, French is the 14th most spoken language, with its nearly 295.0 million speakers spread across 53 countries.
 France still maintains its economic growth.
 It is ranked as the 7th largest economies in the world for 2018 and 2019 with a GDP of US$ 2.8 trillion.
 It is one of the world’s largest providers of various services, centered in manufacturing for several industries including luxury goods, cosmetics, railways, aerospace and automotive.

 Like China, the population in India continues to grow.
-It is projected that India will soon be the world’s most populated country.
+In the near future, India is set to be the world’s most populated country.
 Pakistan, where the majority of the people speak Urdu, is following India in terms of the size of the population.
-Hindi is spoken by nearly 534.2 million speakers.
-Urdu, on the other hand, is spoken by close to 163.2 million speakers.
-India is well known for its various industries related to information technology.
-The country is also becoming a center of business, trade and commerce, which is one of the reasons why it is going to be worthwhile to consider including or learning Hindi or Urdu.
+Nearly 534.2 million individuals speak Hindi.
+However, close to 163.2 million people speak Urdu.
+India has various industries related to information technology.
+The country is also becoming a center of business, trade and commerce.
+And this is one of the reasons why it is going to be worthwhile to consider including or learning Hindi or Urdu.

 Russia, like India, is also a member of BRICS.
 Despite the independence of several countries, the Russian Federation remains the world’s largest country, extending across a major part of Eastern Europe and the entire Northern Asia.
 Did you know that there are 11times zones in Russia?

 Russia is one of the largest economies in the world.
 It produces and exports a variety of products.
 The country’s principal language, Russian, is the eighth most spoken language.
-Its speakers, 265.0 million in total, are found in 18 countries, including Israel and China.
-Russia is a huge market and Russian is one of the languages of the future that should be favorably considered.
+Its speakers, 265.0 million in total, live in 18 countries, including Israel and China.
+Russia is a huge market.
+Therefore, Russian is one of the languages of the future that should be favorably considered.

 Spanish is the second most spoken language in the world today after Chinese.
 Around 513.0 million people in 31 countries speak Spanish today.
 The amazing thing is that there are more Spanish speakers outside of Spain!
-Currently, 38.3 million (2012) people in the United States speak Spanish and it is predicted that by 2050, around 470 million people in the U.S. will be speaking Spanish.
+Currently, 38.3 million (2012) people in the United States speak Spanish.
+Experts predict that by 2050, around 470 million people in the U.S. will speak Spanish.
 It has official language status in several countries, including Mexico and Argentina, which are two of the major economies of the G20.
 Spanish is an easy language for English speakers to learn because it belongs to the same language family – Indo-European.
-Spanish is predicted to be a future language of business and commerce, and one that will be a very lucrative language to learn to prepare for the coming years.
+They predict Spanish as a future language of business and commerce.
+Additionally, learning Spanish is also beneficial for anyone looking to penetrate the international market space.

 You cannot remove German from the equation because Germany’s economy is the largest in Europe.
 German shares many words with the English language because they both belong to the West Germanic branch of the Indo-European language family.
 Learning the language can lead to financial gains, as Germany has the world’s fifth largest economy.
 For future business, it is vital that you learn German, try to penetrate the German market or work for a German company.
 Learning the German language and culture of the German market is going to be a wise business and finance decision.